-When to Set Up a Practice
+When to Set Up a Public Accounting Practice

-- the performance of any engagement addressed by standards in the CPA Canada Handbook - Assurance for which a
+- The performance of any engagement addressed by standards in the CPA Canada Handbook - Assurance for which a

 CPA Logo Usage